UL Standards & Engagement Patent Policy

 The assurance shall also indicate that it is intended to be binding on successors-in-interest regardless of whether such provisions are included in the relevant transfer documents.

-1.1.3 Record of statement - A record of the patent holder's statement shall be placed and retained in the files of UL (and ANSI with respect to UL/ANSI Standards, shall be made publicly available on ANSI's Letter of Assurance repository.
+1.1.3 Record of statement - A record of the patent holder's statement shall be retained in the files of UL Standards & Engagement, and with respect to UL/ANSI Standards, shall be made publicly available on ANSI's Letter of Assurance repository.

-1.1.4 Notice - Regardless of whether UL receives from a patent holder the assurance set forth in 1.1.2 (2) or not, the standard shall include a note substantially as follows:
+1.1.4 Notice - Regardless of whether UL Standards & Engagement receives from a patent holder the assurance set forth in 1.1.2 (2) or not, the standard shall include a note substantially as follows:

 NOTE - The user's attention is called to the possibility that compliance with this standard may require use of an invention covered by patent rights.

 By publication of this standard, no position is taken with respect to the validity of this claim or of any such claim(s) or of patent rights in connection therewith.
-If a patent holder has filed a statement of willingness to grant a license under these rights on reasonable and nondiscriminatory terms and conditions to applicants desiring to obtain such a license, then details may be obtained from UL.
+If a patent holder has filed a statement of willingness to grant a license under these rights on reasonable and nondiscriminatory terms and conditions to applicants desiring to obtain such a license, then details may be obtained from UL Standards & Engagement.

-1.1.5 Responsibility for identifying patents - Neither UL nor ANSI are responsible for identifying patents for which a license may be required by a UL or UL/ANSI Standard (as applicable) or for conducting inquiries into the legal validity or scope of those patents that are brought to their attention.
+1.1.5 Responsibility for identifying patents - Neither UL Standards & Engagement nor ANSI are responsible for identifying patents for which a license may be required by a UL Standards & Engagement or UL/ANSI Standard (as applicable) or for conducting inquiries into the legal validity or scope of those patents that are brought to their attention.

-For questions on the UL Patent Policy, contact Randi Myers, Standards Operations Manager (Randi.K.Myers@ul.com).
+For questions on the UL Standards & Engagement Patent Policy, contact Tricia Sena, Standards Operations Manager (Patricia.A.Sena@ul.com).